openvinotoolkit/npu_plugin/sw_runtime_kernels/kernels/README.md

   The list must be in the cmake form (`"src1;src2;etc"`), it is parsed automatically.
 - `kernel_descrip_path`
   a string which specifies an absolute path to description file directory; can be used to include another (e.g. 'common') description file.
+  Prepared by cmake script automatically; description file can use it.
 - `binary_subdir`
   a string which specifies a particular subdirectory relative to `"${target-binary-dir}"` directory (i.e. `"${target-binary-dir}/${binary_subdir}"`).
 See PSS description files as an examples.